Validator Relay Setup

 Unregistering

-To stop receiving fee attribution, call unregister_relayer().
-This removes both on-chain indexes.
+To remove the EVM relay binding, the validator (not governance) calls unregister_relayer() — this is a self-service signed call.
+It removes both on-chain indexes.
 Any fees already accumulated in PendingRelayerFees remain claimable after unregistration.

 pallet-relayer: relevant extrinsics